t-d-k/LibreCrypt/docs/FAQ.md

 <a name="ah"></a>
 *Q: DoxBox is currently available for free - are you intending to "sell out" later, and start charging for it once enough users have been "hooked" on it?*

-*A:* DoxBox is Open-Source, meaing that if any canges are made that many people dissaprove of it is likely to be 'forked', with the 'fork' reaining the orignal features (suc as beign gratis).
-If you are concerned you sould make your own copy of the source.
+*A:* DoxBox is Open-Source, meaning that if any changes are made that many people disapprove of it is likely to be 'forked', with the 'fork' retaining the original features (such as being gratis).
+If you are concerned you should make your own copy of the source.

   * * *